Introduction to Rendering in 3ds Max

 - Click on the Teapot tab.

-Step 20: Now we will change the color of a teapot for better reflection- click on modify tab click on the color option which is presents on the teapot parameter area on the common plane.
+Step 20: Now, we will change the color of a teapot for better reflection- click on modify tab click on the color option, which is presented on the teapot parameter area on the common plane.
 Set the color according to you.

-Step 21: We make some modification in the teapot for better rendering.
+Step 21: We make some modification to the teapot for better rendering.
 Press the M form keyboard for opening the material editor box.

 Step 22: Click on the Architectural option.